Mekhlabhishek/Test1/book/chapter-2.md

   .end();
 ```

 That's it, you ran your first program successfully.
 It's time to get more serious.
-Here we are just completed login flow for AceInvoice.
+Here we are just completing the sign up flow for AceInvoice.
 We are not testing if it is correct or not.
 In coming chapters we will write and run test cases with the `wdio` test runner, till that time you can play with the code above and try some permutations and combinations.

 See you in the next chapter.